 The first step toward receiving financial aid is to complete a Free Application for Federal Student Aid (FAFSA) any time after October 1.
 Applications completed after our April 1 filing deadline will be processed on a rolling basis.

-By completing the FAFSA, undergraduate students will be considered for federal aid, which can include Direct Student Loans, Perkins Loans, Federal Grants, such as Pell and SEOG, State Grants such as the PHEAA state Grant, and Federal Work Study Programs.
+By completing the FAFSA, undergraduate students will be considered for federal aid, which can include Direct Student Loans, Federal Grants, such as Pell and SEOG, State Grants such as the PHEAA state Grant, and Federal Work-Study Programs.

 The IRS Data Retrieval Tool securely transfers federal tax information directly from the IRS to the FAFSA, saving time and increasing accuracy.
 The retrieval tool is available 1-2 weeks after filing an electronic return or 6-8 weeks after filing a paper return.
 Remember to complete the FAFSA by April 1.

 This IRS Data Retrieval Tool (DRT) Tutorial will help you to understand more about how to use the DRT process.

 After completing the FAFSA, additional information may be needed if the aid has not yet disbursed to the student's account.
 For example, The Department of Education selects 1 in every 3 students for the Federal Verification Process.

 The Pitt-Johnstown financial aid process, month-by-month